-The GPIO pins are all powered off a single voltage supply that only supports 1.8V operation.
-An internal register must be set to indicate 1.8V.
+GPIO pins are all powered off a separate voltage supply that supports 1.5V, 1.8V, 2.5V, or 3.3V operation.
+An internal register bit must be set to indicate which voltage level is being used on the GPIO pins.
 This setting is a global one for all GPIOs.

 In addition, each GPIO can be enabled or disabled under register control.
 If enabled and configured in an operating mode that makes it an output, the user can choose if the GPIO output will function as an open-drain output or a CMOS output.
 The open-drain output drives low but is pulled high by a pull-up resistor.
-There is a very weak pull-up internal to the 8A34044, but an external pull-up is strongly recommended.
+There is a very weak pull-up internal to the 8A34002, but an external pull-up is strongly recommended.
 In CMOS mode, the output voltage will be driven actively both high and low as needed.
 Register control can also enable a pull-up (default) or pull-down.